qjack001/Digital-Business-Card/README.md

 The entirety of the website is stored in the URL, and generated cleint-side on page load.
 It can be accsessed from this link: https://bit.ly/2NJfQ07

+Digital Business Card is a super-small website providing a quick description of what I do, and relevant links.
+It was created with [Itty Bitty](https://github.com/alcor/itty-bitty/) as an experiment in small website design.
+The entirety of the website is stored in the URL, and generated client-side on page-load.
+It can be accessed from this link: https://bit.ly/2NJfQ07

 ## Contributing
 To add to this project, or to use it to start your own, download the index.html file and edit that.
-Then drag the new file into the [Itty Bitty editor](https://itty.bitty.site/edit) to genorate the new URL.
+Then drag the new file into the [Itty Bitty editor](https://itty.bitty.site/edit) to generate the new URL.
 Since all the website data is hosted inside the URL, there is no way to alter the website at the current link (the current link *is* the website).

 ## Linking
 The full URL is quite long (as it contains the entire website), so it may be more practical to use the shortened link.
 A QR code can also be used.